scikit-beam/scikit-beam/doc/development/docguide.rst

   ``'html_theme_path'`` variable.
 See the Sphinx_ documentation for more details on theming.

-Adding more custom themes to astropy
+Adding more custom themes to scikit-beam
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Additional custom themes can be included in the astropy source tree by placing them in the directory ``astropy/astropy/sphinx/themes``, and editing ``astropy/astropy/sphinx/setup_package.py`` to include the theme (so that it is installed).
+Additional custom themes can be included in the scikit-beam source tree by placing them in the directory ``scikit-beam/scikit-beam/sphinx/themes``, and editing ``scikit-beam/scikit-beam/sphinx/setup_package.py`` to include the theme (so that it is installed).